larswaechter/schlaumeier/README.md

    - Answer A-D
 3. Extract the text in each area using OpenCV
 4. Send the question to the ChatGPT API
-   - Including the possible answers
+   - Including all possible answers
 5. Extract the model's answer
 6. "Touch" the answer on your phone using ADB
 7. Repeat the procedure for each question